Excel Translate Function

 Let’s check your mind!
 You must be wondering that short sentences could be googled also, then what is excel translate’s actual use?

 Suppose we have got a long sentence – “Hi Amme, My name is Animisha.
 I am here to help you with your works.”
 Well if you try googling such long sentences the Google might arrive at the various suggestions.
 However, for immediate understanding, we require instant software that automatically converts the foreign language into English or the local language.

 Add Excel Translate Function in Quick Access ToolBar

 If we have to use language conversion regularly, we can create a shortcut for the same in excel for easy access.

 Go to File and click on Options and then select Quick Access toolbar

-In the Quick Access Toolbar, at the right-hand side, we have an option – Choose commands from as shown below.
-We must select “Review Tab” on it, then select translate option from under it.
+In the Quick Access Toolbar, on the right-hand side, we have an option – Choose commands from as shown below.
+We must select “Review Tab” on it, then select a translate option from under it.

 Once you select Translate click on Add>>.